 3. Google Docs

 Google Docs is the most straightforward tool to use for textual assignments.
-Students and teachers can collaborate in real time and download the contents as pdfs.
+Students and teachers can collaborate in real-time and download the contents as PDFs.

 This easy-to-use and freely available tool by Google is a must-have for students.
-They can collaborate on homework and activities in real time and share their work with the teachers.
+They can collaborate on homework and activities in real-time and share their work with the teachers.

 PicMonkey is one of the most popular free photo editing tools available online.
 Students can create customized graphics for presentations, social media posts, or emails to other students.
 The tool has dozens of pre-made templates for pictures, such as Facebook cover photos or Pinterest graphics, but students can also upload their images and make their creations from scratch.

-It can help you create engaging and interactive digital media using images, videos, models, and texts.
+It can help create engaging and interactive digital media using images, videos, models, and texts.
 It is easy to learn and can help you create engaging digital learning experiences.